History of the New Jersey State Constitution: Subsequent amendments

-Another constitutional convention was held at the Rutgers University campus to rectify the apportionment of legislative districts after the Supreme Court invalidated the state's scheme for electing state senators geographically by county boundaries instead of population as violative of the "one-man, one-vote" doctrine embodied in the Federal Constitution's 14th Amendment Equal Protection Clause.
+Another constitutional convention was held at the Rutgers University campus to rectify the apportionment of legislative districts after the US Supreme Court invalidated the state's scheme for electing state senators geographically by county boundaries instead of population as violative of the "one-man, one-vote" doctrine embodied in the Federal Constitution's 14th Amendment Equal Protection Clause.
 This was compelled in the wake of court decisions in Baker v.
 Carr (1962) 369 U.S. 186 and Reynolds v.
 Simms, 377 U.S. 533 (1964).
 A constitutional convention held in 1966 created a state legislature with 40 coterminous legislative districts represented by one state senator and two state assemblymen.

 In 2005, the constitution was amended to create the post of Lieutenant Governor, and to alter the order of succession in the event the governor's office was vacated.
-The resignation of two governors in 2001 and 2004 led to the state being led by several acting governor who simultaneously served as the president of the state senate.
+The resignation of two governors in 2001 and 2004 led to the state being led by several acting governor who simultaneously served as the President of the State Senate.
 The issues regarding the separation of executive and legislative powers, and other concerns created a political controversy where public and media pressure sought a permanent solution to this problem which was inherited from previous state and colonial constitutions and political conventions.